LadyAtmosphere/LadyAtmosphere.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Pinya Wang is a professor of XXX at the XXXLab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Pinya Wang is a teacher of Environmental Science at NUIST.
+Her research interests include....
 {style="text-align: justify;"}